noahkra/ClustertruckSpeedrunMod/README.md

 Requirements:
 - You must use LiveSplit 1.8.29 or above.
 Older versions are not supported.
 - Make sure any other auto splitters, such as the one built into LiveSplit, are disabled.

-# Known issues
+> [!important]
-- This mod is not compatible with happyrobot33's auto splitter.
+> This mod is not compatible with happyrobot33's auto splitter.
 Instead, use the auto splitter patch provided.

 # FAQ
 **It's asking me to install something called .NET Desktop Runtime?**